 2 Science Communication – Hanging your Science out in Public (mandatory)

-This is a two-part workshop, starting with training at lunchtime on the 16 March and continuing on the 17 March with an opportunity for participants to practice what they learnt at the British Science Week.
-See here for a summary.
+This is a two-part workshop, starting with training and continuing with an opportunity for participants to practice what they learnt at the British Science Week.
+Summary here.

 Last time the workshop run, our students said...

 "The public engagement event for British Science week was very enjoyable"

 "I really enjoyed the speed science event.
 It is always useful to learn about different techniques for improving your ability to engage with the public, but it was incredibly useful to actually put this into practice.
 I think this was especially useful for those of us (like myself) who have not had much public engagement experience - being 'forced' to have a go has really given me the confidence to sign up for more opportunities like this in the future!"

 Research skills training

 As second-year students, you will have undergone research training relevant to your research priority area offered in Year 1.
 However, we expect you to attend at least one of the four thematic group meetings delivered in 2016-2017.
 You will be sent reminders and information about the meetings by EASTBIO.